 What is important at our school is not to answer a set question correctly, but to know what is really going on in the world, to be interested in it, to research it, to think about it, and to act on it.
-Students learn about Japanese culture and history, as well as Karate and calligraphy, to establish their identity as Japanese.
+Students learn about Japanese culture and history, as well as Haiku and calligraphy, to establish their identity as Japanese.
 In the upper grades, students can experience studying abroad in New Zealand and learn about the world firsthand.

 Another major strength of the school is that all students are using iPads from Grade 1.

 We focus on ICT and programming education to cultivate theoretical thinking and creativity, as well as drama, art, and music education to cultivate sensitivity and expression, and to develop the individuality of each child.

 In addition, we have introduced a vertical " House System" to create an environment that encourages communication beyond the boundaries of age and class.

 Japanese-English Translingual Education

 There are many schools and English conversation schools that claim to be “bilingual”, but in many cases, they only end up helping students learn English as a second language.